kristianmandrup/schema-to-yup/Readme.md

     },
     email: {
       required: "You must enter an email address",
-      matches: "Not a valid email address"
+      format: "Not a valid email address"
     }
   }
 };